naparuba/tanuki-www/content/pages/docs/agent/rpc.md

 # RPC Protocol

-The Consul agent provides a complete RPC mechanism that can be used to control the agent programmatically.
-This RPC mechanism is the same one used by the CLI, but can be used by other applications to easily leverage the power of Consul without directly embedding.
+The XXX agent provides a complete RPC mechanism that can be used to control the agent programmatically.
+This RPC mechanism is the same one used by the CLI, but can be used by other applications to easily leverage the power of XXX without directly embedding.
 It is important to note that the RPC protocol does not support all the same operations as the [HTTP API](/docs/agent/http.html).